-Join me as we run through the correct method of using salt as a part of your fishing bait and why it is so effective so you can use salt to catch more and bigger carp than ever.
+Join me as we run through the correct method of using salt as a part of your fishing bait, the benefits, and why it is so effective so you can use salt to catch more and bigger fish than ever.

-Carp generally live in lakes with low salt content, but carp need the correct type of salt to be healthy.
+Fish generally live in lakes with low salt content, but species like carp need the correct type of salt to be healthy.
 Let’s explain this in further detail.

-Carp need salt for their muscles and organs to function properly, and they can’t actually absorb salt from the water they live in and therefore look for opportunities to take on salt when needed.
+Carp need salt for their muscles and organs to function properly, and they can’t absorb salt from the water they live in and, therefore, look for opportunities to take on salt when needed.

-Their need for it is increased, too, as a carp’s salt content is usually higher than the water, and therefore the water tries to permeate and wash the fish out.
-The carp, in turn, use osmoregulation to remove the excess water and use salt to do this too.
+Their need for it is also increased, as a carp’s salt content is usually higher than the water; therefore, the water tries to permeate and “wash the fish out.”
+The carp, in turn, use osmoregulation to remove the excess water and use salt naturally to do this.

-If they don’t get the salt they need, the carp will begin to get sick and eventually die, which is a very important part of their diet.
+If they don’t get the salt they need, the carp will get sick and eventually die.
+Therefore, it becomes a very important part of their diet.

 In short, carp need salt, like it, and will be attracted to it when used in fishing bait.
-But you can’t just use any salt; you must use the right salt type.
+But you can’t just use any salt; you must use the right type of salt.

 What Type Of Salt Do Carp Like?